 Your rights during a checkpoint are similar to your rights when dealing with law enforcement at any moment.
 An officer is not lawfully able to search your vehicle without a reason to believe you are intoxicated or without your permission.
 If an officer beings to question you, you are not required to answer or admit any guilt.

 Within your rights, you have the right to:

 Understanding and knowing your rights is imperative to ensuring that you are not unlawfully searched or taken advantage of.
 Know your rights and protect your future.

 If you were stopped at a DUI checkpoint and arrested, we urge you to contact our office today.
 Many defenses exist that can be used to represent your case in court, and often, to have your charges reduced are dropped altogether.

-Align yourself with a DUI defense attorney at the Law Offices of Jacqueline Goodman - call (714) 733-1737 today!
+Align yourself with an Orange County DUI Checkpoints attorney at the Law Offices of Jacqueline Goodman - call (714) 733-1737 today!

 Misdemeanor on completion of community service - Felony 2nd DUI, under 21 with injury.